mozilla/www.ccadb.org/cas/ALV.md

 CA Owners may want to test preliminary audit statements to ensure the file will pass ALV before collecting a final copy from their auditor.
 CA Owners are encouraged to work with their auditor to coordinate preliminary audit statement testing.
 To test preliminary audit statements a CA Owner should:

 1. Create the [Add/Update Root Request Case](https://www.ccadb.org/cas/updates) in the CCADB.
-2. In the ‘AUDITS’ tab of the Case, add [Audit Firm](https://docs.google.com/document/d/12U4az-hjYDC_aWsVn8-Y5vVmJ10inVziAxrQoxP-hfI/edit#heading=h.y0j6nqw48aqv) information.
+2. In the 'AUDITS' tab of the Case, add [Audit Firm](https://docs.google.com/document/d/12U4az-hjYDC_aWsVn8-Y5vVmJ10inVziAxrQoxP-hfI/edit#heading=h.y0j6nqw48aqv) information.
 3. Add [Audit Information](https://docs.google.com/document/d/12U4az-hjYDC_aWsVn8-Y5vVmJ10inVziAxrQoxP-hfI/edit#heading=h.fo56qxxtqyjb) to the Case, including a URL to where the preliminary audit statement is located.
     * These preliminary statements are typically [uploaded](https://www.ccadb.org/cas/fields#uploading-documents) to Bugzilla.
-4. Add a Case Comment to the ‘CASE PROGRESS’ tab of the Case that says: “Preliminary Audit Reports” to inform Root Store Operators of your intent to test the preliminary audit statements.
+4. Add a Case Comment to the 'CASE PROGRESS' tab of the Case that says: “Preliminary Audit Reports” to inform Root Store Operators of your intent to test the preliminary audit statements.
 5. [Run ALV](https://docs.google.com/document/d/12U4az-hjYDC_aWsVn8-Y5vVmJ10inVziAxrQoxP-hfI/edit#heading=h.risbuur7q7a).
     * Ignore any ALV error related to the audit report not originating from a trusted location.
     * Work with the auditor to resolve other [common ALV findings](https://www.ccadb.org/cas/alv#common-alv-findings) and errors.
-    * If you encounter a problem not described on the [common ALV findings](https://www.ccadb.org/cas/alv#common-alv-findings) page, contact support[at]ccadb[dot]org.
+    * If you encounter a problem not described on the [common ALV findings](https://www.ccadb.org/cas/alv#common-alv-findings) page, contact support [at] ccadb [dot] org.
 6. Once the errors are resolved, link to the final audit statements in the Audit Information Section of the tab in the existing “Add/Update Root Request” Case.

 More detailed steps for testing preliminary audit statements can be found [here](https://docs.google.com/document/d/12U4az-hjYDC_aWsVn8-Y5vVmJ10inVziAxrQoxP-hfI/edit#heading=h.x9t1tvycbq18).

-Note: These instructions are specific to updating audit information for root CA certificates through a CCADB case.
-Guidance for managing Intermediate CA certificates (to include audit statements) can be found [here](https://www.ccadb.org/cas/intermediates#updating-audit-statements).
+Note: These instructions are specific to updating audit information for root certificates through a CCADB Case.
+Guidance for managing intermediate certificates (to include audit statements) can be found [here](https://www.ccadb.org/cas/intermediates#updating-audit-statements).

 ## Common ALV Findings
 ALV formatting requirements are specified in